 Is nursing school hard?
 Yes, it takes a lot of hard work and studying to get your nursing degree and pass the NCLEX® nursing exam, however, just because you’re done with school doesn’t mean you stop learning.
 Nursing is a science, and science is constantly updating rules, regulations, procedures, and information so something you learn your first month of school may not even be correct by the end of your first semester.

 Don’t be afraid to learn a new technique or fact that can help you be the best nurse possible even years after you’re finished with nursing school.
-As science is progressing, and as there is new research and regulations, your nursing practice will have to adapt as well.
+As science is progressing, and as new research and regulations emerge, your nursing practice will have to adapt as well.

 Myth 4: Nursing School Wants You To Fail